MicrosoftDocs/sdk-api/sdk-api-src/content/traffic/nf-traffic-tcregisterclient.md

 Client registration context. <i>ClRegCtx</i> is returned when the client's notification handler function is called.
 This can be a container to hold an arbitrary client-defined context for this instance of the interface.

-### -param ClientHandlerList
+### -param ClientHandlerList [in]

-TBD

-### -param pClientHandle [out]

-Pointer to the buffer that traffic control uses to return a registration handle to the client.

-#### - pClientHandlerList [in]

 Pointer to a list of client-supplied handlers.
 Client-supplied handlers are used for notification events and asynchronous completions.
 Each completion routine is optional, with the exception of the notification handler.
 Setting the notification handler to <b>NULL</b> will return an ERROR_INVALID_PARAMETER.

+### -param pClientHandle [out]

+Pointer to the buffer that traffic control uses to return a registration handle to the client.

 ## -returns